• Skip to primary navigation

 Jump to Recipe

 Make a simple egg a heavenly creature with this easy and dramatic recipe for eggs in clouds!
 It is like breakfast magic on a plate.
+Pair them up with the world’s best brown sugar bacon for the ultimate breakfast treat.

 Right after I made this super, super, super simple recipe I posted that picture up there on Instagram and Facebook, and got a whole bunch of “how did you DO that??” comments, which made me both ridiculously happy and slightly embarrassed to admit how easy it is to create Egg Drama.